-Certain language skills may be required before you can be admitted to the degree programme you are interested in, for example German for international students or English for students of English or American Studies.
+Certain language skills may be required before you can be admitted to the degree programme you are interested in, for example German for international students.
 The Language Centre uses (partially) automated processes to check whether you have the required ability.

 In addition, students learning a language for academic or special purposes who have prior knowledge of a language have to take a placement test before registering for a course in this language.
 This test is needed to ensure that students only attend courses at the right level for them, which in turn allows us to offer language classes for students with similar ability.
 The results of the placement test cannot be used as proof that a student has attained a level pursuant to the Common European Framework of Reference for Languages; it is an internal test which lets us organise courses according to ability.

 Generally speaking, the placement tests are electronic tests, although the specific format of the test may vary depending on the language.

 Students who have already successfully completed a language course at the Language Centre and would like to attend the next course in the same language do not have to take a placement test.
 Unless stated otherwise, the results are valid for three semesters.
 After that time, the placement test has to be taken again.

 Generally, students should register for placement tests via StudOn for courses in Erlangen and Nuremberg.